HaiYassin/api_notification/README.md

     - Strategy :
         I choose this pattern for his flexibility, to change the notification format depending of his type.
+        We have one service for one notification type.
         We could have a recommandation, a shared or other thing notification with an independant logic.
         Moreover, this pattern respect the "S" of Solid principle (Single responsability principle).